FreeSlaver/maxwell-sink/README.md

 # How to use maxwell-sink

-Just read the **maxwell-sink部署文档.docx** and modify the maxwell-sink.json to fit your needs.
+Just read the **maxwell-sink-deploy.docx** and modify the maxwell-sink.json to fit your needs.